jhthorpe/myUtils/README.md

 - hash_qsearch_1Dint4_bool	:	search key:value pair, quadratic probing, 1D integer(kind=4) keys, logical values

 A note about hash functions...
 The quadtractically probed hash functions here are of a special kind.
 The tables are dynamically resized so that they are always a power of two.
 This allows us to use fancy bitops to perform expensive modulus operations, and it guarentees that an empty slot will always be found.
+It should be noted that the table dynamically resizes at a load factor of 0.5, which I am not sure is ideal!